Economy of Zambia: U.S.-Zambia Business Summit

+In July 2025, Zambia Launched the inaugural “Invest in Zambia International Conference” to drive Economic transformation.The event saw the signing of multiple MOUs and deals worth over 46.6 billion kwacha (US$ 2 billion) securing significant investments in Zambia's energy and agricultural sectors.

 Sectors

 Mining

 In 2019, the country was the world's 7th largest producer of copper.

 The Zambian economy has historically been based on the copper-mining industry.
 The industrialization of the copper industry is owed partly to Frederick Russell Burnham, the famous American scout who worked for Cecil Rhodes.
 By 1998, however, output of copper had fallen to a low of 228,000 tonnes, continuing a 30-year decline in output due to lack of investment, and until recently, low copper prices and uncertainty over privatization.
 In 2001, the first full year of a privatized industry, Zambia recorded its first year of increased productivity since 1973.
 The future of the copper industry in Zambia was thrown into doubt in January 2002, when investors in Zambia's largest copper mine announced their intention to withdraw their investment.
 However, surging copper prices from 2004 to the present day rapidly rekindled international interest in Zambia's copper sector with a new buyer found for KCCM and massive investments in expanding capacity launched.
 China has become a major investor in the Zambian copper industry, and in February 2007, the two countries announced the creation of a Chinese-Zambian economic partnership zone around the Chambishi copper mine.

 Today copper mining is central to the economic prospects for Zambia and covers 85% of all the country's exports, but concerns remain that the economy is not diversified enough to cope with a collapse in international copper prices.

 In January 2013, the Zambia Environmental Management Agency (ZEMA) approved 27 mining and exploration licences, with more rumoured to be confirmed.

 Zambia is the world's second biggest producer of emeralds, with its Kafubu River area deposits (Kagem Mines) about 45 km southwest of Kitwe responsible for 20% of the world's production of gem-quality stones in 2004.
 In the first half of 2011, the Kagem Mines produced 3.74 tons of emeralds.
 In April 2022, Gemfields, the majority owner in the mine, recorded a record U$42.3 million at a sold out March/April auction and since 2009, Kagem-sourced gemstones (emerald and beryl) have netted Gemfields revenue totaling U$792 million with the proceeds fully repatriated to Kagem in Zambia, with all royalties due to the Zambian government paid on the full sales prices achieved at auctions.